 Previous year's results have shown that there are very rapid nitrate concentration changes in the Neuse River in the upper, middle and lower basin.
-During the last year the ENSO and NAO climate oscillations were in neutral phases, and the nitrogen flux in the Neuse River Basin was average, similar to 2006, 2009 and 20012 which were also periods of neutral climate phases.
-Nitrate concentrations have been increasing in the Neuse River since the 2009 Warm phase, and fluxes during the neutral climate phases have increased since 2006.
-It is not likely that there will be water quality problems this summer in the Neuse River Estuary unless a storm event (hurricane) hits North Carolina, given these winter flux conditions.
+During the last year the ENSO was in a warm phase and building into a Super El Nino, and the NAO climate oscillation fell into a negative phase.
+The nitrogen flux in the Neuse River Basin was high and increasing at the end of the year.
+The last "Super El Nino" was in 1998, before the start of the RiverNet program.
+That year there were extensive fish kills in the lower Neuse.
+It is likely that there will be water quality problems this summer in the Neuse River Estuary unless a storm event (hurricane) hits North Carolina, given these winter flux conditions.
+It is also to compare similar climate oscillation conditions to evaluate the health of the Neuse River Watershed.
+Similar flux results are also seen in the Cape Fear Watershed.